Notes About Reopening

 Limiting visitors and physical distancing

 We will require advance reservations of tickets for timed entry to the museum.
 Attendance will be limited to 25 percent of our building’s capacity (no more than 250 people in the entire building at any single time to encourage physical distancing).
+Visitors who cannot maintain physical distance or who endanger the health and safety others will be asked to leave.
+Please share this with all members of your group.

 Eating and drinking